 In many cases these vineyards were replanted specifically for St. Innocent with clones, rootstocks, spacing and trellising decided jointly by the grower and our winemaker.
 These are long-term agreements allowing us to watch these wines develop over decades.

 Production techniques for making Pinot noir are relatively simple.
 All the fruit is destemmed, minimally crushed with 30-40% whole berries, and fermented in 3-8 ton fermenters with no SO2 (unless there is rot).
 There is a 1-4 day natural cold soak.
 Punch-downs are by hand and occur once daily only when the fermentation is active.
 When the tannin texture is balanced for the individual site, the must is removed from the fermenter and pressed gently.
-Time of pressing and degree of pressing is determined by taste.
+This is determined by taste.
 The new wine is settled for several days and then racked to barrels to age for 11-15 months.
-The specific coopers, forests, and percent of new wood are matched to the individual vineyards.
+The specific coopers, toasts, and forests are matched to the individual vineyards.
 We limit the percentage of new barrels to 30%.
 Our Pinot noirs are never fined.
 All bottling is done by gravity with our own equipment.

 In most vintages, St. Innocent produces a 'tete de cuvee' Pinot noir called the Special Selection.
 Our Special Selection Pinot noirs are the best wines we produce each vintage.
 They represent a tiny fraction of our production.
 From each vintage we select the most perfectly ripe vineyards for Special Selection status.
 After more than a year of aging, our winemaker selects the barrels that when combined, create the most perfect expression of that site and vintage.
 WineClub members received a bottle of each Special Selection wine in their WineClub shipments.

 We have produced Chardonnay since our first vintage in 1988.
 The first fruit came from Seven Springs Vineyard.
 Early plantings of Chardonnay in Oregon were primarily with the California 108 clone.
 Unfortunately this clone was difficult to ripen in Oregon’s cooler climate.
 In the middle 1990's, clones ripening more naturally in our climate became available: the French 'Dijon' clones.
 Mark was an enthusiastic advocate and believed these clones would transform Oregon Chardonnay.
 Mark sponsored the planting of these clones in both Seven Springs and Freedom Hill Vineyards.
 Since 1999, all of St. Innocent's Chardonnay comes from these clones.
 The last vintage of Seven Springs was in 2006.

 We added Chardonnay from Freedom Hill Vineyard in 1992.
-This is a unique site having long hours of sun and enough heat to full ripen the grapes and cool enough nights to retain necessary acidity.
+This is a unique site having long hours of sun and enough heat to full ripen Chardonnay and cool enough nights to retain necessary acidity.
 This site ahs the oldest marine sedimentary soil in Oregon.
 Prior to 2003, he used a high percentage of new barrels and long aging, believing the resulting “big” style was appropriate.
-Mark slowly discovered that this site also has a uniquely stony minerality.
-Unfortunately, the long aging and new oak obscured that characteristic.
-In 2003, he switched to using only old barrels and shortening the lees aging to 11 months.
-The wine was transformed with a balance of lovely fruit and a rich underpinning of its stony minerality.
+In 2003, Mark realized the the unique "minerality" of the old soils was being covered up by the new oak and long lees aging.
+He switched to using only old barrels and shortening the lees aging to 12 months.
+The wine was transformed with a balance of lovely fruit, great width, rich texture, and focused by its stony minerality.
 It is a fabulous food wine.

-With the success of this style, we expanded our Chardonnay acreage at Freedom Hill from 1 to 7 acres.
+Mark fell in love this style.
+We expanded our Chardonnay acreage at Freedom Hill from 1 to 6 acres.
 The new vines were planted in a much better part of the vineyard further up the hillside at more than twice the vine density.
 These blocks came into full production in 2011.
 As they have matured, the quality of the fruit has risen dramatically.

-St. Innocent has produced vintage dated methode champenoise sparkling wines from our first vintage in 1988 and continuing through 2000.
-The 2000 Brut was released in March 2005 and was our last large, commercial release of sparkling wine.
-We decided to make small lots of vintage dated, Blanc de Blanc (all Chardonnay) in 2006 and 2007.
-The 2006 Blanc de Blanc Reservé was released in summer 2015.
-The 2007 will release in the fall of 2016.
-Beginning with the 2016 vintage, we will continue to make small lots of sparkling wine, probably for release beginning in 2021.
+St. Innocent produced vintage dated methode champenoise sparkling wines from our first vintage in 1988 through 2000.
+The 2000 Brut was released in March 2005 and was our last large, commercial release of sparkling wine for more than a decade.